GarrettJudd/reference-architectures/compliance/uk-official/three-tier-web-with-adds/Azure Blueprint - NCSC Cloud Security Principles - Principle Implementations.md

  ## National&nbsp;Cyber&nbsp;Security&nbsp;Centre&nbsp;(NCSC):&nbsp;Cloud&nbsp;Security&nbsp;Principle 7
 ### Secure Development
 Services should be designed and developed to identify and mitigate threats to their security.
-Those which aren�t may be vulnerable to security issues which could compromise your data, cause loss of service or enable other malicious activity.
+Those which aren't may be vulnerable to security issues which could compromise your data, cause loss of service or enable other malicious activity.

 **Responsibilities:** `Shared`